 As the story is told, Malate was the home of the modern rich in more recent history, and the home of rajas in much older times.
 Time and again, Manila is a well-coveted home for those who held a high status in life, thanks mainly to the fact that it’s outlined by the magnificent Manila Bay.
 Its economical position, it being the sought-after residence of the rich, and forgotten history of silk production even earned Malate the moniker: The Crown Jewel of Manila.

 But this beauty of Malate and, Manila in general, was both its blessing and its curse, as it eventually came to ruin due to the many battles that its shores saw.
 After these ravaging wars, it would make you wonder how its moniker manifests now, compared to then.

 The splendor of Malate now

 In this day and age, you would find the answer not as obvious and attention-grabbing as it once was.
 However, there is still no doubting that Malate is the Crown Jewel, thanks also to the way history has reshaped it into a cultural hub.

-Where once rajas lived, what can individuals and families looking for a condominium to rent in Manila find of value to them and consider as their next home?
+Where once rajas lived, what can individuals and families looking for a condo for rent in Manila find of value and consider as their next home?
 The answer to that is the way Manila remains to be the center of cultural wealth in the country.
 If you are looking for apartments in Manila to live in, you will find that Malate has a lot to offer you if you are the kind with a taste of both old and modern civilization.